Although I’ve been worried about coronavirus, my focus had been on taking precautions to keep myself and those close to me from getting it.

 Next up is the infamous Andrew Roberts:

-- Andrew Roberts can play dark souls with his left hand and Hearthstone in his right, simultaneously.
+- Andrew Roberts can play Dark Souls with his left hand and Hearthstone with his right, simultaneously.
 And win.

 - Andrew Roberts hangs all posters perfectly, without a level.

 - Andrew Roberts is the only man to ski Everest, and he made it down in 12 minutes.